preact-tech/preact_utilities/sample_code/cpp/dual_streamer/README.md

-# Simple Streamer
+# Dual Streamer
-Sample c++ code to stream and display data from a PreAct ToF sensor.
+Sample c++ code to stream and display data from two PreAct ToF sensor.

 ## Prerequisites
 Install the following libraries: